JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

     4. LTS's "Glowing eyes genes"
     5. 6262soudai's "VPE-Biotech Integration for Alpha Animals and More!"
 - Changed spawn rate of Broombug to be more rare.
-- Librarian trader caravan now sells all Medieval Overhaul books, but will not always have them all available. (except for intermediate cooking, I couldn't add that one for some reason)
+- Librarian trader caravan now sells all *Medieval Overhaul* books, but will not always have them all available. (except for intermediate cooking, I couldn't add that one for some reason)
-- Replaced references to Oken's Medieval Quest Rewards with Botch Job's (uses patched base game defs).
+- Replaced references to Oken's *Medieval Quest Rewards* with Botch Job's *Medieval Fantasy Themed Quest Rewards* (uses patched base game defs).

 **MEDIEVAL OVERHAUL**:
 - Commented out code for Deeper Darker Mineshaft as for some reason it had no recipes for me, and I've been putting the mining recipes I want on the regular *MO* mineshaft anyway.